 Both Udemy and Coursera are great options for taking an online course.
 Whether you’re looking to try out a new hobby or master a new skill for work, either platform can provide legitimate educational options.

-But which should you choose: Udemy, the global course marketplace, or Coursera, which offers online learning from the world’s best universities?
+But which should you choose: Udemy, the global course marketplace1, or Coursera, which offers online learning from the world’s best universities1?

 In the debate of Udemy vs. Coursera, the question isn’t about which is better.
 Instead, we’ve compiled this guide to help you answer this: which website best meets your learning style and needs?
 A full-time freelancer looking to offer better client services may have different requirements than someone interested in pursuing their passion project.